influxdata/telegraf/plugins/inputs/influxdb_listener/README.md

   tls_cert = "/etc/telegraf/cert.pem"
   tls_key = "/etc/telegraf/key.pem"

-  ## Optional tag name used to store the database.
+  ## Optional tag name used to store the database name.
   ## If the write has a database in the query string then it will be kept in this tag name.
   ## This tag can be used in downstream outputs.
   ## The default value of nothing means it will be off and the database will not be recorded.